 To assess whether this is true, we perform two heterogeneity analyses.
-First, we stratify the main analysis by states that have an above-median percentage of population nonwhite versus states that have a below-median percentage of population nonwhite.7 The results are presented in Table 4.
-The effects are entirely concentrated in states that have a large nonwhite population.
-Namely, the SA estimates in Panel B indicate that NP FPA increases WIC enrollment by 9.4% in states with a large nonwhite population and has negligible effects on WIC enrollment in states with a low nonwhite population.
-This pattern of larger effects in states with a large nonwhite population holds true across all types of enrollment: women, infants, and children.
+First, we stratify the main analysis by states that have an above-median percentage of population nonwhite versus states that have a below-median percentage of population nonwhite.
+The results are presented in Table 4.
+The increases in enrollment are entirely concentrated in states that have a large nonwhite population.
+Namely, the SA estimates in Panel B indicate that in years 8-9 post-FPA, WIC enrollment increases by 10.2% in states with a large nonwhite population and has negligible effects on WIC enrollment in states with a low nonwhite population.
+There is some evidence that for states with below-median nonwhite populations, WIC enrollment actually declined in the first few years post-FPA, though by the end of the analysis period the negative effect vanishes.
+This pattern of larger increases in WIC enrollment in states with a large nonwhite population holds true across all types of enrollment: women, infants, and children.